Measuring Employee Productivity: Key Steps And Best Practices

 Measuring employee productivity is a multi-dimensional process that varies based on the nature of the work and the organization’s goals.

-Here are some common productivity metrics used across different industries:
+Here are some standard productivity metrics used across different industries:

-1. Output Volume: Measure the quantity of work produced within a specified time frame.
+1. Output Volume: Measure the work produced within a specified time frame.

 2. Quality of Work: Assess the accuracy and quality of completed tasks and projects.